maxitg/SetReplace/README.md

   15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29}}
 ```

-One can easily go back to states
+One can easily go back to states:
 ```
 In[] := WolframModelPlot /@
  With[{evolution =